rstudio-conf-2022/ggplot2-graphic-design/README.md

 ### Typeface Installation

 We will make use of custom fonts.
-If you want to follow all contents, make sure the following typeface are installed:
+If you want to follow all contents, make sure the following typefaces are installed:

 - Roboto Condensed: [fonts.google.com/specimen/Roboto+Condensed](www.fonts.google.com/specimen/Roboto+Condensed)
 - Cabinet Grotesk: [fontshare.com/fonts/cabinet-grotesk](www.fontshare.com/fonts/cabinet-grotesk)